 Background Checks for Team Managers

 All Team Managers, and Assistant Team Managers who are 18 years of age or older, must submit to a background check.
-There are two ways in which Team Managers from New Hampshire can satisfy this requirement:
+There are two ways in which Team Managers can satisfy this requirement:

-- The school or organization sponsoring the team can conduct its own background check.
+- The school or organization sponsoring the team can apply to DI headquarters to conduct their own background checks.

-- NH-DI can arrange for Team Managers to be screened by Sterling Volunteers.
+- DI can arrange for Team Managers to be screened by Sterling Volunteers.

-Note: Coordinators should not add themselves as a Team Manager unless they actually manage that team.
-It isn’t necessary to do this to receive copies of messages sent to Team Managers, because when we need to contact Team Managers, we always try to include coordinators.
-Adding extra people who are neither Team Managers nor Assistant Team Managers could result in unnecessary orders for background checks.
+Note: Local DI coordinators should not add themselves as a Team Manager unless they actually manage that team.
+It isn’t necessary to do this to receive copies of the emails we send to Team Managers, because when we need to contact Team Managers, we always try to include the coordinators.
+Adding people who are neither Team Managers nor Assistant Team Managers could involve unnecessary orders for background checks.

 Option 1: Background check performed by the sponsoring school or organization